southside-chillers/southside.chillers.online/southside/content/characters/slee.md

     "race": "Human"
 }

-King Slee is the unquestioned ruler of Abireth in 843.
+King Slee is the unquestioned ruler of Aberith in 843.